 Efforts to reduce suicide in NSW took another step this week with the inaugural meeting of the Suicide Prevention Advisory Group.

-The Group was established by the Mental Health Commission of NSW to strengthen the planning, monitoring and co-ordination of state-wide suicide prevention efforts.
+The Group was established by the Mental Health Commission of New South Wales to strengthen the planning, monitoring and co-ordination of state-wide suicide prevention efforts.
 Its establishment is one of eight key actions relating to suicide prevention identified in Living Well: A strategic plan for mental health in NSW 2014-2024.

 The inaugural meeting, co-chaired by NSW Mental Health Commissioner John Feneley and Karin Lines of the NSW Ministry of Health, focused on the upcoming trial of the Proposed Suicide Prevention Framework for NSW.
 The trial has been enabled by a $14.7m donation from the Paul Ramsay Foundation to the Black Dog Institute, which will lead the study.